shyampurk/LaravelBasicChatApp/README.md

     -   Line 4: Replace the placeholder <PUBNUB_SUBSCRIBE_KEY> with your PubNub subscribe key
     -   Line 5: Replace the placeholder <PUBNUB_SECRET_KEY> with your PubNub secret key

-4. OPTIONAL- In case you are changing the default configuration for Apache and MySQL or testing on a server instead on the local computer then open the .ENV file and update the following
+4. OPTIONAL- In case you are changing the default configuration for Apache and MySQL or testing on a different server instead on the local computer then open the .ENV file and update the following

     -   Line 10: Set the DB_HOST value to the IP address of the database host server
     -   Line 11: Set the DB_PORT value to the port number of the database